Medicine, Ethics, and Health Policy

 In addition, students will learn and utilize key quality improvement skills and methodologies, systems-based healthcare approaches, behavior change theories and methodologies, project management, and skills to enhance team function and negotiation.
 External state and local community leaders will provide real world perspectives about their sectors’ role in, and impact on the health system.

-Psychology 197FS — Addiction and Substance Abuse (NS, SS, EI)
+Psychology 197FS — Addiction and Substance Abuse (SB)

 Amir Rezvani